VegasHC/Vegashealthcare.com/content/collections/pages/vhc-event-sponsorship.md

         content:
           -
             type: text
-            text: 'We are looking for 2 sponsors per event and the cost of sponsorship would be $1500.'
+            text: 'We are looking for 2 sponsors per event and the cost of sponsorship would be $1500 for each sponsor.'
       -
         type: paragraph
         content: